JiscSD/new-starter-0-3/README.md

 Some of our infrastructure is on [Azure](https://azure.microsoft.com/en-gb/), primarily Cloud Billing Portal.

 All our infrastructure (other than very early testing) has to be built using IAC (Infrastructure as Code), namely [Terraform](https://www.terraform.io/).

+### DevOps

+All our deployments use AWS CodeBuild, unless on Azure, where we're currently using [Github Actions](https://github.com/features/actions) for Cloud Billing Portal.

+## Review Process

+Typically, we're happy for your code to be reviewed by one other person.
+However, since you're new, we recommend that when you're reviewing someone's code, you get someone else to check your review too (for the first month at least).